neeltom92/ginger/README.md

 2. Global rate limting demo

-As you can I'm calling this API
+As you can see I'm calling this API

 ```bash
 curl localhost:8000/api/vehicles/getallmakes of  the endpoint "https://vpic.nhtsa.dot.gov/"